huandu/go-tls/README.md

 ## Execute code when goroutine exits ##

-`AtExit` pushes a function to a slice of at exit handlers and executes them when goroutine is exiting in FILO order.
-TLS data is not cleared when calling at exit handlers.
+`AtExit` pushes a function to a slice of at-exit handlers and executes them when goroutine is exiting in FILO order.
+All TLS data is still available when calling at-exit handlers.

+`AtExit` doesn't work on main goroutine as it doesn't exit at all.

 ```go
 tls.AtExit(func() {